Codecademy/docs/content/python/concepts/strings/terms/endswith/endswith.md

 ---
 Title: '.endswith()'
-Description: 'Checks whether or not a string ends with the given value.'
+Description: 'Checks whether or not a string ends with a given value.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'